Global Ethics More Required In a Post-Information Age

 For a balanced development and understanding of Moral Confucianism we need to recognize that there are two wings of classical Confucianism: the Mencian and the Xunzian.
 The former stresses the common ground of human nature for reaching a humanized world of harmonious interactions, whereas the latter argues for a ritual-ethical and lawlike regulation of the social order.
 The historical progress of Chinese society and politics may be seen as composed of the parallel developments of these two wings, which however had the special distinction or character of not achieving sufficient interaction and coordination with each other.
-The modern fate of Confucianism in China is spelt specifically with this failure or lack of interaction and coordination.
+The modern fate of Confucianism in

 The need for reform in institutions and policies is a constant outer need just as the need for self-cultivation of the inner self is a constant inner need.
 Unfortunately, there has been polariza-tion between the two wings (positions) which leads to handicap and paralysis of the social life as a ever-renewing and up-lifting process of creative harmonization and peaceful transformation.
 Take a historical example, consider the reform effort made by Wang Anshi (1021-1086) in the Song Period.
 Wang wishes to restore the institutional program of the Zhou Li (Zhou Guan) and advocates a new reading for major Confucian classics in order to reconstruct a system of rituals and institutions like the sage-kings in Xunzi.
 His purpose is renovation of institutions and introduction of new reform policies.
 Furthermore, Wang argues for the origin of five basic virtues in the cosmic taiji in which he sees a transcendence and hence an integration of the Mencian and the Xunzian philosophy of human nature, namely that all people share the same nature from which comes empirically the feelings and habits of good and bad.